Credentials

 To request GPU assigned to your job, you need to set 2 parameters inside your JDL:

-This will ensure that matching looks and matches your jobs to machines which have GPUs.
-Once your job starts to run, it will have environment variable exported with specific GPU assigned to job, like:
+This will ensure that it matches your jobs to machines that have GPUs.
+Once your job starts to run, it will have environment variable exported with specific GPU assigned to the job, like:

 Please ensure that these variables are used in your scripts.